natethegreat1989/100-days-of-code/log.md

 creating seo friendly urls with parameters, sending emails from django, adding pagination

 **Thoughts**
 difficult to get the gmail less secure apps password to work.

+### Day 60: Dec 14, Saturday

+**Today's Progress**:
+adding comments and "tags" using more complex Querysets.
+Using tags to help find similar posts/subjects

+**Thoughts**
+pretty nice that django has so many built in modules like "taggit"